 • Proof of OSP registration

-When finished, bring the list of observations to the Information Tent between 3-5 Thursday through Saturday and 10-12 on Sunday, where a committee member will go over your record.
-Those participants who successfully complete a program will receive a beautiful “OSP Observer” level lapel pin once you have completed a list.
+When finished, bring the list of observations to the Information Tent before noon on Sunday, where a committee member will go over your record.
+Those participants who successfully complete a program will receive a Certificate showing their accomplishment.
+A beautiful “OSP Observer” lapel pin for the level completed will be awarded to you once you have completed a list and it has been confirmed.
+Your name will also be displayed on the Oregon Star Party webpage as an Observing award winner.

 Binocular List